AAbasinejad/SearchEngine_TextAnalysis/README.md

 * __Introduction__: Search Engine and Text analysis using Song's Lyrics Data.

-__Note__: To find detailed information about this project and results please check the [Main](https://github.com/AAbasinejad/SearchEngineV1.0/blob/master/Musics-SearchEngine-And-Analysis.ipynb) File.
+__Note__: To find detailed information about this project and results please check the [Main](https://github.com/AAbasinejad/SearchEngineV1.0/blob/master/Musics-SearchEngine-And-Analysis.ipynb) Notebook.